Read time 4 minutes

 The move request will start and move the chosen mailboxes to the specified target database.
 The benefit of this procedure is that the user does not face any downtime.

-Kernel for Exchange Server Recovery software can access the Exchange database file, retrieve its information, and migrate to another Exchange database.
-The process is quite smooth, and the tool provides a full migration report after the migration.
-And you can easily migrate mailboxes to a different database using this tool.
+Exchange Database Recovery software can access the Exchange database file, retrieve its information, and migrate to another Exchange database.
+The process is quite smooth, and the tool provides a full migration report after the migration, where you can easily move the Exchange 2016 database to another drive or a different database.
 With this tool, you can easily move EDB files or data from a live Exchange Server in this way.
-So, this tool is extremely helpful in Exchange to Office 365 migration.
-And it works with older versions like Exchange 2003 to newer versions like Exchange 2019.
+So, this tool is beneficial in Exchange to Office 365 migration.
+It works well with older versions like Exchange 2003 and newer versions like Exchange 2019.

 Conclusion